junfu1115/DANet/docs/source/notes/syncbn.rst

     :align: center

 - Forward Pass:
-    For the input data :math:`X={x_1, ...x_N}`, the data are normalized to be zero-mean and unit-variance, then scale and shit:
+    For the input data :math:`X={x_1, ...x_N}`, the data are normalized to be zero-mean and unit-variance, then scale and shift:

     .. math::
         y_i = \gamma\cdot\frac{x_i-\mu}{\sigma} + \beta ,